JoaoGadelha/credere/README.md

 ## The App

-The app consists of graphical interface for the control of a space probe landed in Mars.
+The app consists of a graphical interface for the control of a space probe landed on Mars.
 The probe is landed on a 5 x 5 rectangular grid and cannot move over its  bounds.
 The position of the space probe is represented by a (x,y) coordinate.
-The probe can face four directions, it rotates only 90ᵒ and moves one cell of the grid per movement.
+The probe can face four directions, it rotates only 90ᵒ and moves one  grid cell per movement.

 | Movements and Directions | Description |
 |--------------------------|-------------|